Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 We'll discuss:

-- Printing the contents on array
+- Converting the contents on array into a string
 - Comparing the values of two arrays
 - Copying an array
 - Searching an array